Symptoms of Stroke

 - Sudden severe headache with no known cause

 How can you determine if someone is having a stroke?
-Remember to think and act F.A.S.T. by doing this test.
+Remember to B.E.
+F.A.S.T. by doing this test.

 Ask the person to smile.
 Does one side of the face droop?